digital-asset/daml/docs/source/getting-started/index.rst

       :alt: Login screen for the create-daml-app
       :class: no-scaled-link

 You should see the main screen with two panels.
-The top panel displays the aliases of the users you are following; the bottom displays the aliases of the users who follow you.
+The top panel displays the social network users you are following; the bottom displays the aliases of the users who follow you.
 Initially these are both empty as you are not following anyone and you don't have any followers.
-To start following a user, type their alias into the text box or select it from the drop-down list and click the *Follow* button in the top panel.
+To start following a user, type their name into the text box or select it from the drop-down list and click the *Follow* button in the top panel.

    .. figure:: images/create-daml-app-main-screen-initial-view.png
       :alt: Main view of the create-daml-app